Having come to the conclusion (See my pages on boring small holes) that the only

 that that I illustrate.
 If being done free hand I would strongly advise the viewer

-to place the cutter in its holder and hold this whilst grinding, as a result, providing
+to place the cutter in its holder and hold this whilst grinding, providing you with

-you with something larger to hold and making it easier to control.
-This also keeping
+something larger to hold and making it easier to control.
+This also keeping the hands

-The boring tools being made are intended to produce minimum hole sizes a little above
+The boring tools will produce a minimum hole sizes a little above the diameter of

 When forming a boring tool the working end is similar to a knife tool used on external

-diameters, as is illustrated by Sk.
-2A, there are though two exceptions.
+diameters, Sk.
+2A, , there are though two exceptions.

 1. Due to the fact that when turning external diameters the curvature of the work